enpboss/FragmentTabHostExample/README.md

                           Tab2Fragment  - Tab2AddOnFragment - ......

 The default position of the tabs are on the top.

-If you prefer tabs at bottom, modify activity_main.xml and you find the commented xml which defines the layout for bottom tabs.
+If you prefer tabs at bottom, modify activity_main.xml and you can find the commented xml which defines the layout for bottom tabs.